MicrosoftDocs/learn/learn-pr/student-evangelism/analyze-review-sentiment-with-keras/includes/3-use-neural-network-to-analyze-text-for-sentiment.md

     How does the model quantify the sentiment expressed in this text?

 Finish up by testing the model with input strings of your own.
 The results won't be perfect, but you should find that the model is reasonably adept at quantifying sentiment.
-Note that even though the model was trained with movie reviews, it isn't *limited* to analyzing movie reviews.
-That makes sense because there are inherent similarities between language expressing the like or dislike of a movie and words expressing feelings about other and perhaps completely unrelated subjects.
+Even though the model was trained with movie reviews, it isn't *limited* to analyzing movie reviews.
+That makes sense because there are inherent similarities between language expressing the like or dislike of a movie and words expressing feelings about other unrelated subjects.